Iraq Seeks To Double Crude Production, Rivaling Saudi Arabia

 Iraqi Oil Minister Jabar al-Luaibi told the official Kuwait News Agency his country was committed to cutting as much as 210,000 barrels per day from production starting next month.
 But he had also claimed that Kurdistan would reduce its oil exports.
 However, that claim was disputed.
 "The Kurdistan Region will continue its oil exports as before and has not decided to abide by the OPEC accord to reduce the exportation of oil," said Dilshad Shaaban, the deputy head of the energy and natural resources committee in the Kurdistan Parliament.
 Iran's oil minister said there are no guarantees an OPEC production ceiling will be enforced.

-Previously, it was reported that oil majors BP (NYSE:BP), Shell (NYSE:RDS.A) (NYSE:RDS.B) and Lukoil had agreed to resume investments in oil fields they were developing, which was expected to raise Iraq's production in early 2017 by 250,000-300,000 b/d.
-And the CEO of Gazprom Neft said he not been asked to cut production in Iraq.
+Previously, it was reported that oil majors BP Plc (NYSE:BP), Shell and Lukoil had agreed to resume investments in oil fields they were developing, which was expected to raise Iraq's production in early 2017 by 250,000-300,000 b/d.
+And the CEO of Gazprom Neft (OTCQX:GZPFY) said he had not been asked to cut production in Iraq.

 Conclusions